OpenStack CLI

 <docker_directory>

-— name of the directory where the Dockerfile will be created. -
+— name of the directory where the RC file will be added and the Dockerfile will be created. -

-Move the RC file you downloaded in step 4.4 to the directory with the Dockerfile.
+Move the RC file that you received with the downloading RC file for authorization in step 4.4 to the directory:

 -